-- 9 November – celebration is planned for the evening of 9 November at the Hervey Bay Marina Arcade and Gallery
+- 9 November – a celebration was held at the Hervey Bay Marina Arcade and Gallery

-- 23 November Launch of the 16 Days of Activism with a picnic in Queen’s Park.
+- 23 November Funcrion to launch of the 16 Days of Activism with a picnic in Queen’s Park.
 The park is on a very busy road into the CBD of Ipswich.
-Orange ladies and banners will be placed along the footpath and our members will dress in their orange ZSN shirts.
-Invitations have been sent to our state and federal representatives, DVAC, the local police and other agencies to attend
+Orange ladies and banners were placed along the footpath and Club members were dressed in their orange ZSN shirts.
+Invitations to attend were sent to state and federal representatives, DVAC, the local police and other agencies

-- 25 November businesses who are taking our Orange ladies place them in locations.
+- 25 November businesses sponsoring a silhouette had them placed in varying locations.

 Mackay Regional Council fountain and lights on council building were be turned orange from 02.12.2019 to 08.12.2019

-- A social media campaign with local businesses having local businesses host a 1 metre tall orange lady each day of the 16 days.
-This will then be shared on the businesses Facebook page and the Zonta Facebook page.
+A social media campaign was run with local businesses having local businesses hosting a 1 metre tall orange lady each day of the 16 days.
+This was be shared on the businesses Facebook page and the Zonta Club Facebook page

 - Letter writing campaign to local paper to raise issues such as Gender Based Violence and Child Marriage

-- Stall at Sunshine Plaza, Maroochydore on Saturday 7th December
+- Staffed a stall Sunshine Plaza, Maroochydore on Saturday 7th December

-- Social media campaign using our Facebook page to highlight issues.
+- Social media campaign using Club Facebook page to highlight issues.

 - Annual awareness walk along the Noosa River on Sunday 24 November to kick off 16 days of activism

-- Displays in the local library and posters printed, which will be placed in the cubicle doors of council operated public restrooms
+- Displays in the local library and posters printed, which were placed in the cubicle doors of council operated public restrooms

-- Zonta Says No banner in a prominent position on the Bruxner Highway in Alstonville.
+- Zonta Says No banner was hung in a prominent position on the Bruxner Highway in Alstonville.
 On the fencing adjacent to the main sporting fields in town

 - 13 November – A business breakfast was held at The BRT (Bracken Ridge Tavern, 6.30 for 7am to 8.30am.

-- Both the Sandgate Town Hall and The BRT will be lit orange this year.
+- Both the Sandgate Town Hall and The BRT were lit orange this year.

-- 10 December Christmas Gift Wrapping at Strathpine Shopping Centre wearing Zota Says NO shirts and aprons
+- 10 December Christmas Gift Wrapping at Strathpine Shopping Centre wearing Zonta Says NO shirts and aprons

-- A public Zonta breast cushion making event where members of the public at a local shopping centre (or public space) can become involved
+- Held a public Zonta breast cushion making event where members of the public at a local shopping centre (or public space) could become involved